We are working on updating this book for the latest version. Some content might be out of date.

 numeric, symbolic, and punctuation transformations.

-token filter applies Unicode normalization and case folding
+The icu_folding token filter applies Unicode normalization and case folding

-automatically, so the icu_normalizer
+from nfkc_cf automatically, so the icu_normalizer is not required:

 If there are particular characters that you would like to protect from